-This article assesses the extent to which coaches can make a series of short, medium, and long-term coaching interventions to attempt to effect biomechanical change amongst athletes, by using a case study of the double Olympic and world champion Mo Farah.
-It is of primary importance for athletes, such as Mo, to practice a skill in a technically proficient and efficient manner to develop optimum performance.
-If a skill is practiced badly due to fatigue that badly practiced skill will be reinforced, rather than the technically accurate skill and hence the rationale for this article.
+This article assesses the extent to which coaches can make a series of short, medium, and long-term coaching interventions to attempt to effect biomechanical change amongst athletes by using a case study of the double Olympic and world champion Mo Farah.
+It is of primary importance for athletes, such as Mo, to practice a technically proficient and efficient skill to develop optimum performance.
+If a skill is poorly practised due to fatigue, that skill will be reinforced rather than the technically accurate skill.

-We begin by exploring the work of US coaching guru, Alberto Salazar, and his work of making subtle biomechanical adjustments to his athletes, which include Farah.
+We begin by exploring the work of US coaching guru, Alberto Salazar, and his creation of subtle biomechanical adjustments to his athletes, including Farah.

-According to Jennifer Kahn's The Perfect Stride (2010), Mo's coach Salazar, took a real interest in running form from 2006 onwards after being mesmerised by the style of a three-time Olympic champion, Ethiopia's Kenenisa Bekele.
-After consulting multi-Olympic gold medallist Michael Johnson and staff at his Performance Centre who measured the angles of Bekele's arms and legs during his stride pattern, the realisation hit Salazar that the current world record holder for 5000m and 10,000m had an arm action that was not dissimilar to that of a sprinter.
-The rapid trail leg retraction effected by sprinters enabled their running to (a) generate more power and (b) gave the foot a shorter distance to travel before it arrived back ready to begin another stride - this allowing for an increase in cadence and ultimately speed.
+According to Jennifer Kahn's The Perfect Stride (2010), Mo's coach Salazar, took a genuine interest in running form from 2006 onwards after being mesmerised by the style of a three-time Olympic champion, Ethiopia's Kenenisa Bekele.
+After consulting multi-Olympic gold medallist Michael Johnson and staff at his Performance Centre, who measured the angles of Bekele's arms and legs during his stride pattern.
+The realisation hit Salazar that the current world record holder for 5000m and 10,000m had an arm action that was not dissimilar to that of a sprinter.
+The rapid trail leg retraction effected by sprinters enabled their running to (a) generate more power and (b) give the foot a shorter distance to travel before it arrived ready to begin another stride - this allowed for an increase in cadence and ultimately speed.